Case study: Accelerated skilled worker procedure

 What can we learn from this case?

 The accelerated skilled worker procedure can therefore be an effective tool in certain cases to avoid delays in visa appointments, provided the legal requirements are met.
 However, the appropriateness of this procedure must be carefully considered on a case-by-case basis, as individual central immigration authorities may experience significant processing delays that could offset the benefits of the procedure.
-However, in cases of urgency and full application maturity, the accelerated skilled worker procedure can be crucial in ensuring a timely start to work.
+However, in cases of urgency and full application maturity, the accelerated skilled worker procedure can make a decisive contribution to ensuring a timely start to work.

 Further information on the accelerated skilled worker procedure can be found in our VISAGUARD specialist article for employers on the accelerated skilled worker procedure pursuant to Section 81a of the Residence Act.